dutu/xBalance/README.md

 5. Setup accounts name and API keyes for your accounts :
     Rename the file `accounts-template.js` to `accounts.js`, then update the file with your own values

-5. Start the app locally:
+6. Start the app locally:

     ```
     npm start
     ```

+7. Get your balances by opening http://localhost:3000/ with your internet browser

+8. Get your balances raw data by opening http://localhost:3000/api/getBalances with your internet browser

 ## Running on Heroku